kunalj101/python_intro_hackathon/chapter5.md

 ```

 --- type:MultipleChoiceExercise lang:python xp:50 skills:1 key:bd9b384210
-## Have you performed data preprocessing?
+## Have you performed data preprocessing step?

 As I discussed, you should perform some data pre processing steps for both train and test dataset before jumping into model building exercise:
 * Missing value imputation